 - Babar may be a colonial allegory, with the Elephant King representing Western-educated leaders who are looked upon favorably by European powers (in this case France).

 - Evelyn Waugh's novel Black Mischief has the Emperor Seth of the fictional African country Azania, who includes among his numerous titles a bachelor of arts degree at Oxford.
 The character is an interesting combination of strawman liberal, Well-Intentioned Extremist and Tragic Hero.

 - Frederick Forsyth's novel The Dogs of War is kind of on the Unfortunate Implications side, as there is an Oxbridge educated African leader who is one of the few honorable African characters in the book, with both sides of a civil war being portrayed as a bunch of savages.
 He represents a third group of people and eventually takes power, allowing for a somewhat optimistic ending.

-- Twenty Thousand Leagues Under the Sea by Jules Verne: Captain Nemo; whether a Pole or Indian Prince, he is definitely steeped in Western culture, ironically enough, the same culture he is at war with.
+- 20,000 Leagues Under the Sea by Jules Verne: Captain Nemo; whether a Pole or Indian Prince, he is definitely steeped in Western culture.
+Ironically enough, the same culture he is at war with.

 - Tir Ram, the ruler of a fictional Indian state in the Doctor Who New Adventures Sherlock Holmes crossover All-Consuming Fire.

 Holmes: I am honoured to meet your Highness.
 May I compliment you upon your excellent grasp of our clumsy tongue.Tir Ram: I was at Eton and Cambridge, Mr Holmes.
 I even speak Hindi with an accent now.